SSWConsulting/SSW.Rules.Content/rules/technical-overview/rule.md

 ---
 When running a project, having someone with a high level view of the project is extremely valuable.
 That person is much more likely to notice broader problems and be able to act to correct them.

 It is highly effective to have this person attend Sprint Reviews and Planning.
 Attending Daily Scrums is also valuable but not essential; even attending occasionally has value.
+They could potentially also act as Scrum Master, but in many organizations they do not.

 This person's objectives should include the following: